hindutva/hindutva.github.io/main/books/vivekAnanda/volume_6/notes_of_class_talks_and_lectures/444_notes_taken_down_in_madras.md

 You cannot injure anybody and sit quietly.
 It is a wonderful machinery — you cannot escape God's vengeance.

-Kâma (lust) is blind and leads to hell.
+Kāma (lust) is blind and leads to hell.
 Prema is love, it leads to heaven.

 There is no idea of lust or sympathy in the love of Krishna and Radha.